mend0z0/HotPlate/Hardware/v1_20230725/Released Folder/v1.0 - 20230915/README.md

-## This readme file explains the folder structure of this released file.
+## This readme file explains the folder structure of this released version.

 #### 1. 3D File: The 3D file of the project will be in this folder.